 Santa Clara, California

 The women’s soccer team of Santa Clara University is no stranger to the top.
 Indeed, this powerhouse program has ranked among the NCAA’s top 10 teams for 20 consecutive seasons!
-The team most recently won the NCAA Women’s Soccer Championship in 2001, though its been included amongst the finalists multiple times since.
-Santa Clara has proven itself a launching ground for a number of pros.
-These include: Julie Johnston, who was part of the winning 2015 Women’s World Cup team; Olympian Aly Wagner; and Brandi Chastain.
+The team most recently won the NCAA Women’s Soccer Championship in 2001, though it has been included among the finalists multiple times since.
+Santa Clara has proven itself a launching ground for several pros.
+These include Julie Johnston, who was part of the winning 2015 Women’s World Cup team; Olympian Aly Wagner; and Brandi Chastain.
 Chastain went on to play on the 1996 Gold Medal-winning Olympic team and both the 1991 and 1999 World Cup teams.
 She is also married to the soccer team’s long-time head coach, Jerry Smith.

 Southern Methodist University

 One of the most competitive women’s soccer teams in collegiate sports hails from Southern Methodist University.
 The team consistently ranks amongst the top schools in both the NCAA Division I and the American Athletic Conference.
 Currently led by head coach Chris Petrucelli, who has been named National Coach of the Year twice, the women of SMU have made 13 appearances in the NCAA Women’s Soccer Championships, making it to the Round of 16 twice, and as far as the semifinals once.
-Some of SMU’s most notable alumnae include Danielle Fotopoulous, Marci Jobson, and Erin McLeod.
-All of them went on to play for national teams or coach other NCAA collegiate teams.
+Some of SMU’s most notable alumnae include Danielle Fotopoulos, Marci Jobson, and Erin McLeod.
+They all went on to play for national teams or coach other NCAA collegiate teams.

 Palo Alto, California